TheThirdFool/MESA_Python_Analysis/README.md

 You will need the python module 'mesa_reader' you can get it using pip install or by folling the instructions on their GitHub: https://github.com/wmwolf/py_mesa_reader

 It is worth noting that the code itself has a help option '-h' which has plenty of information.
 However, it's probably best to read through the code and figure out whats going on.
-The visualisation code doesn't have a help functionality and as such requires a little read through to make sure you get whats going on, plus you wil likely need to edit that code.
+The visualisation code does have a help functionality but you may benifit from a little read through to make sure you get whats going on, plus you wil likely need to edit that code.

 I know this is quite a terrible code & It was very much a 'botched toe' of a project, it did however work.
 I plugged the problems with trash - as medical advice recommends.
 [Dr. Toboggan, 2009]